-Baylee Kindig grew up with and around the shop so it was a natural progression that at 16 she began working in the shop as a runner, then office assistant and she is now working as one of the heads in Apparel, Managing our Websites’ and Shipping department.
-But she also dabbles in some graphic design and photography at the shop.
-Overall she is your go to girl and takes on any job we throw her.
-Baylee harbors a real love for Volkswagens she has a ’67 Beetle project car that is still sitting.
+Baylee Kindig grew up with and around the shop so it was a natural progression that at 16 she began working in the shop as a parts runner.
+She then worked her way to the front office receptionist.
+Nowadays she works upstairs with the big girls managing our Websites, Marketing, and Apparel.
+She and Charity also trade off on managing the shops Social Media.
+She literally had no previous experience but has bullshitted her way to the top and created a position nobody knew we needed but now cannot live without.
+She may have winged it but she does a killer job!
+She has dabbled in graphic design, photography, and the wonderful world of Microsoft & Adobe Programs.
+Overall she is your go-to girl and takes on any job we throw her.
+Baylee harbors a real love for Volkswagens fueled by her parent’s passion, she has a ’67 Beetle project car that is still sitting.
 She dreams of following in her parent’s footsteps and creating her own successful business someday.
-Baylee has a 2-year-old furbaby named Hooch, and she is happily engaged with plans to marry her soon-to-be barber fiance in the Summer of 2018.
+Baylee has a 4-year-old furbaby named Hooch and she is happily married to her husband Kaden, finally!
+You can also bet your ass Baylee wrote this bio, told you I manage the website.

 Kevin Schiele has worked for Kindig-it Design since 2004 and runs the over 27,000 square foot facility.
-He has a passion for the industry, and has spent many long hours in the shop making sure that every build is just right.
-Kevin specializes in air ride suspension, but is truly a jack of all trades.
-He is a proud member of Severed Ties Truck Club, the Salt Lake Chapter, and has personally built three over the top custom sport trucks.
+He has a passion for the industry and has spent many long hours in the shop making sure that every build is just right.
+Kevin specializes in air ride suspension but is truly a jack of all trades.
+Kevin is also Kindig-it Design’s Mother Trucker and can be seen on the highways of America cruising around in the Kindig-it Rig heading to and from the next big show.
+He is a proud member of Severed Ties Truck Club, the Salt Lake Chapter, and has personally built three over the top custom sports trucks.
 Kevin enjoys long walks on the beach, boating, and sea turtles.

 Miss “Vintage Valerie” has been a huge part of the Kindig-It team for over 11 years.
 Valerie is responsible for the inner workings and fine tuning of Kindig-it Design—everything from collections, customer relations, and managing client builds to keeping the fellas, including Dave, in the right direction.